 If you are reading this, it's probably because you are looking for a counsellor.
 Many years ago, I was also in your position.
 This is my story of why I was looking, the difference it made for me and how I then progressed on to becoming a counsellor.

-I was born in Bristol, the youngest of three children.
-An unremarkable child with an average family and life.
-When I was nine years old, something happened that changed how I thought about myself and seen the world around me.
+Born in Bristol, the youngest of three children, I was an unremarkable child with an average family and life.
+When I was nine years old, something happened that changed how I saw myself, other people and the world around me.

-My confidence dropped, I began to feel fearful and anxious.
-I felt scared of everything.
-As a teenager I found it hard to fit in with friends who appeared to me, to be confident, unphased and secure in themselves.
-I began to smoke to give myself a grown-up edge.
-I drank alcohol when no one was looking to heal my pain of not being like my everyone else.
-I would sometimes rage at my Mum - completely out of the blue.
-Internally I was suffering, yet my outbursts could be deemed teenage behaviour.
-This was possible because the majority of time I portrayed a 'good' girl and covered my internal battle with a bubbly personality that other people seemed to like.
+My confidence fell away, I began to feel fearful and anxious.
+I was scared of everything.
+As a teenager I found it difficult to fit in with friends and I felt isolated.
+My friend all seemed confident, unphased and secure in themselves.
+I began to smoke to give myself a grown-up edge and drank alcohol when no one was looking to numb my pain of feeling different.
+I would suddenly rage at my Mum, for no good reason.
+Totally unaware to me I was Internally suffering, yet all my behaviours could be deemed as just being a 'teenager'.
+This was more believable because the majority of time I portrayed a 'good girl' and developed a 'bubbly' personality that everyone around me seemed to like.

-I am by no means perfect, or have a perfect life.
-I'm pretty confident my husband and children would agree.
+I am by no means perfect or have a perfect life.
+I'm pretty sure my husband and children would agree.
 I have trials and challenges like anyone.
-It's just, now I have the courage and confidence, to face and work a way through them.
+It's just, now I have the courage and confidence, to work a way through them.